 Leftover cooked chicken can be stored in the fridge for 2 days and remember to store cooked chicken away from raw meat.
 Don't let cooked chicken sit at room temperature for more than 2 hours.
 You can eat the chicken cold, but when re-heating, make sure it is piping hot and only re-heat it once.
 Cooked chicken can also be frozen for up to 4 months.
 Wrap it up well to avoid freezer burn.

 You will ususally have some leftovers from a roast.
 There are many great meals you can throw together using leftover chicken from a roast.
 A favourite in our house, is a chicken curry.
-Or how about a chicken and broccoli pasta bake?
+Or how about a chicken and broccoli pasta bake or Chicken and Chorizo Risotto?
 Not forgetting the veg, fry it all up together for a Bubble & Squeak or make a soup.
 Don't worry about a recipe.
 My Anything Goes Vegetable Soup will give you all the tips you need.

 Roast Chicken, roast potatoes, veggies and gravy